The Hamiltonian formulation of General Relativity: myths and reality: The Dirac Hamiltonian of GR versus the ADM Hamiltonian of geometrodynamics

 The Dirac's generalization of the Hamiltonian formulation to constrained systems leads to the system of equations which is similar to (\ref{eqnA}):

 where $H_{T}$ also includes the primary constraints.
 We restrict our discussion to gauge invariant systems with only first-class constraints.
-For such systems, the conditions that should be made on possible changes of variables in phase space seems to be more restrictive.
+For such systems, the conditions that should be imposed on possible changes of variables in phase space seems to be more restrictive.
 The reason for this is that gauge invariance depends on all of the first-class constraints and their PB algebra \cite{Castellani, HTZ, Novel}.
 In addition, it is related to the total Hamiltonian of a particular model, in contrast to unconstrained systems where the conditions (\ref{eqnE}) are, in fact, independent of the Hamiltonian.
-For gauge invariant systems the change of variables (\ref{eqnD}) must preserve gauge invariance, i.e. gauge invariance derived in the $\left( Q_{i},P_{i}\right) $ variables, after using the inverse transformations, must produce the same result as in the original $\left( q_{i},p_{i}\right) $ variables.
-The set of phase space transformations (\ref{eqnB}) that preserves this property is the \textit{equivalent set }or, as in non-singular case, we can call such changes canonical transformations.
+For gauge invariant systems the change of variables (\ref{eqnD}) must preserve gauge invariance, i.e. gauge invariance derived in the $\left( Q_{i},P_{i}\right) $ variables, after using the inverse transformations, must produce the same result as with the original $\left( q_{i},p_{i}\right) $ variables.
+The set of phase-space transformations (\ref{eqnB}) that preserves this property is the \textit{equivalent set }or, as in non-singular case, we can call such changes canonical transformations.
+In \cite{KKaffinemetric} the special role of primary constraints is emphasized and discussed in detail in both derivation of a gauge generator and in canonical transformations as, for example, in first-order formulation of GR the primary constraints are momenta which are phase-space variables and unjustified manipulations with them are not allowed.